ejfxgit2025/PATHPILOT/INSTALL.md

 2. Enable **Developer mode** (toggle switch in the top right corner).
 3. Click **Load unpacked**.
 4. Select the `extension` directory from this project.
-5. The SENTINEL extension should now appear in your list of extensions.
+5. The PATHPILOT extension should now appear in your list of extensions.

 ## 3. Activation

-1. Click the SENTINEL icon in your Chrome toolbar to open the popup.
+1. Click the PATHPILOT icon in your Chrome toolbar to open the popup.
 2. Enter your goal (e.g., "Learn React Hooks").
-3. Enter the `SENTINEL_SECRET` you defined in your backend `.env` file.
-4. Click **ACTIVATE SENTINEL**.
+3. Click **ACTIVATE PATHPILOT**.
-5. Click **Open Full Panel** to view the cyberpunk mission control UI.
+4. Click **Open Full Panel** to view the cyberpunk mission control UI.
-6. Browse the web!
-SENTINEL will monitor your activity and guide you towards your goal.
+5. Browse the web!
+PATHPILOT will monitor your activity and guide you towards your goal.